Astrtimwessling/MeV_Blazars/README.md

 ```
 Python3 Prep_MeV_Blazar_Catalog.py
 ```
 Run SED modeling on cross-matched spectra.
 We use two phenomenological models in this work.
 Each model has a config file which can be found in ```Scripts/Configs```.
 Execute each to fit every source with each model.
 The fitter script will output plots showing the modeled SED and raw SED data by blazar class in individual folders.
-It will also output a file called ```MeV_Blazar_Fits_LP\SBPL_results.fits```, contained the best fit model parameters for each source, and the $\chi^2$ metric used to evaluate fit quality.
+It will also output a file called ```MeV_Blazar_Fits_LP\SBPL_results.fits```, containing the best fit model parameters for each source, and the $\chi^2$ metric used to evaluate fit quality.

 ```
 Python3 Blazar_Fitter.py --config Configs/Blazar_Fitter_config_LP.yaml